-Additionally, students enrolled in high school (11th or 12th grade) and Running Start (college) may not exceed the allowed combined maximum FTE of 1.40, except for specific cases in the months of December and January.
+Additionally, students enrolled in high school and Running Start may not exceed the allowed combined maximum FTE of 1.40, except for specific cases in the months of December and January.
 For further guidance, refer to the Running Start: A Technical Guide for Enrollment and Reporting regarding the Running Start Updates on 1.40 FTE Limitation.